RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ libretro core: **Atari800**
   - Appears to work fine, but the core is a bit of a headache to use;
     - The BIOS has to be configured within the core (F1 > Emulator Configuration > System ROM settings).
-    - Couldn't figure out the controls: does the joystick need to be configured within the core too?
     - Allows loading arbitrary files from the internal menu, which bypasses hashing.
 - ❌ libretro core: **a5200**
   - Does not expose memory.